stefaniuk/link-capture-browser-extension/docs/prd.md

 - add a minimal Chrome options page for required extension configuration
 - implement icon click trigger
 - capture active tab URL, title, and HTML on supported pages
-- send a partial payload with capture status and failure reason when HTML capture is blocked
+- send a partial payload with capture status and failure reason when HTML capture is blocked and the page URL is available
+- return an explicit failure and send no payload when the page URL is unavailable
 - POST to local mock endpoint

 ### Phase 2.
 Authenticated Submission

 - implement browser-mediated OAuth 2.0 Authorization Code Flow with PKCE
 - obtain bearer access tokens and attach them to API requests
+- store access tokens only in memory or `chrome.storage.session`, persist refresh tokens only in `chrome.storage.local` for the active environment, and clear both on the documented purge events
+- restore the authenticated session after browser restart when a valid persisted refresh token exists
+- request the first-release scope set `openid profile link-capture.write`, with audience `link-capture-api` where required
 - simulate authentication success, 401, and 403 responses in the mock environment

 ### Phase 3.
 Unified Trigger Support